PubNubDevelopers/react-native-tictactoe/README.md

 # Realtime Tic Tac Toe Game in React Native

+⚠️ This tutorial is out of date: While some information may not be completely up to date, this repository still contains some useful insights into developing a React Native application.
+You can learn more about how PubNub powers [thousands of customers worldwide](https://www.pubnub.com/customers/) in our [PubNub for Developers](https://www.pubnub.com/developers/) resources.
+Have suggestions or questions about the content of this post?
+Reach out to devrel@pubnub.com.

 A React Native game that lets players play Tic Tac Toe against each other in this classic childhood game.
 Any moves the player makes will be seen in realtime by the other player, no matter where they are in the world!
 [PubNub's React SDK](https://www.pubnub.com/docs/react-native-javascript/pubnub-javascript-sdk) is used to power the realtime infrastructure of the game and to provide a connected shared experience for the players.

 <p align="center">